For Agents & Automated Systems

 curl -I https://sigmagrid.app/mcp.json

-# Check API health (public endpoint, free, no payment required)
+# Service validation (public endpoint, free, no payment required)

 curl https://api.sigmagrid.app/v1/signals/SPY